We may earn affiliate commissions for the recommended products. Learn more.

 The new Credit Karma Money (checking and savings accounts) also has mixed reviews.
 Few argue the value of Credit Karma's core features, but some users are annoyed by how the platform has changed and question whether bloating it with product promotions undercuts its usefulness as a comprehensive financial management tool.

-My final verdict on Credit Karma
+My final verdict: is Credit Karma worth it?

 Credit Karma is worth getting for the better understanding it can give you of your credit health.
 The site is user-friendly, with extensive free services, and will equip you to make better-informed financial decisions.